vpietri/magento2-developer-quickdevbar/README.md

 # About

 Hope this debug toolbar can speed up Magento2 development module.
-Any feedback and idea to improve this toolbar will be appreciate so get in touch via the [issue tracker on GitHub](https://github.com/vpietri/magento2-developer-quickdevbar/issues).
+Any feedback and idea to improve this toolbar will be appreciated so get in touch via the [issue tracker on GitHub](https://github.com/vpietri/magento2-developer-quickdevbar/issues).
 Feel free to fork and pull request.
-Structure of this toolbar is extremly simple you just need to add a new block in the layout to get your tab running.
+The structure of this toolbar is extremely simple you just need to add a new block in the layout to get your tab running.

 # Features